epfl-ada/ada-2023-project-vivalavada/README.md

 # ada-2023-project-vivalavada
 ada-2023-project-vivalavada created by GitHub Classroom

-## How do beer trends evolve with time?
+## Question: How do beer trends evolve with time and location?

 ## Abstract